Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Call DictQSort(vKey, vItem, LBound(vKey), UBound(vKey))

-For the above sorting procedures, we have loaded the Keys and Item Values into two separate Arrays, before passing them to the sorting program.
-After getting the data sorted they are added into a new Dictionary Object and the old one is deleted.
+In these sorting procedures, the Keys and their corresponding Item values are first copied into two separate arrays before being passed to the sorting routine.
+Once the data is sorted, it is added back into a new Dictionary Object, and the old one is removed.

-We can do this in a different way and get the same result.
-We need only the Keys to be sorted in the required order, either in Ascending or Descending.
-With the sorted keys, we can retrieve the Item values from the original Dictionary and write them into a new Dictionary Object in the sorted order and delete the old unsorted Dictionary Object.
+We can achieve the same result using a simpler approach.
+We only need to sort the Keys in the desired order—either ascending or descending.
+Using these sorted Keys, we can retrieve the corresponding Item values from the original Dictionary and add them to a new Dictionary Object in the sorted order.
+Finally, the old unsorted Dictionary Object can be discarded.

 The modified version of the top program, with a built-in Bubble Sort Code, is given below.